8 Strategies to Use to Win Customers as a Retail Startup

 There are many products and services out there.
 The retail startup's products and services could be one of many.
 If a customer wants to buy a product from this startup, there should be a reason.
 Identifying this reason or value proposition is critical for success.

-and not just one.
+A retail startup can have many and not just one.
 It can have customer service, product quality, delivery, post-sales support, and technology as differentiators.
 Each of these differentiators needs a value proposition that separates this differentiator from its competitors.
 There are several frameworks and tools for this.
 Using these help identify value propositions.

 4. Hire smart